Kakka: Worship

 Kakka most likely was originally worshiped in the north of Mesopotamia, possibly as a member of the Amorite pantheon.

 Maškan-šarrum was regarded as a cult center of Kakka, as indicated by a tablet from Puzrish-Dagan from the reign of Amar-Sin which mentions that it was the residence of a nin-dingir priestess of this deity.
 It might have been inhabited by Amorites at the time.
 Its precise location is uncertain, though it is agreed that it was located in the southernmost part of historical Assyria, close to the border with Babylonia; based on available evidence from administrative and geographical text, it has been proposed that it was located south of Assur, near the mouth of the Lower Zab, close to where Tigris enters the alluvium, or on the middle Tigris.
 Identification with Tell Meškin, located 47 kilometers to the northwest of Baghdad, has also been suggested.
 Due to the association between Kakka and Maškan-šarrum it has been proposed that Šū-Kakka, a king known from a seal impression found during excavations of Eshnunna and presumed to be a contemporary of Bilalama, ruled over this city.
 However, subsequent discoveries indicate that he was a king of Malgium instead.

 Kakka appears in Akkadian and Amorite theophoric names, both feminine and masculine.
 Hurrian examples are also known, including Ḫazzip-Kakka from Mari and Ḫazi-Kakku from Tell Leilan.
 Other locations from which they are attested include Puzrish-Dagan, Ur, Lagash (in the Ur III period) and Nippur, Isin and various settlements in the Diyala basin.
 One of the sons of Ishbi-Erra bore the name Ishbi-Erra-naram-Kakka, "Ishbi-Erra is the beloved of Kakka".
 This choice might indicate that his father originated in Mari, as indicated by later literary texts, which refer to him as a "man of Mari".
 Terqa might have been the main cult center of Kakka in that area.
 Fifteen types of feminine theophoric names invoking Kakka have been identified in the Old Babylonian Mari text corpus.
 She is overall one of the seven goddesses most commonly invoked in them, the other six being Annu, Ishtar, Išḫara, Mami, Admu (a wife of Nergal) and Aya.
 Names of men invoking Kakka are also known, with eleven examples identified.
-Furthermore, later on one of the kings of the kingdom of Khana bore a name invoking this deity, Iddin-Kakka.
+Furthermore, later on one of the kings of the kingdom of Ḫana bore a name invoking this deity, Iddin-Kakka.
 However, much like Annu and Admu, Kakka is virtually absent from the Mari corpus save for theophoric names.